 Upper School provides a rigorous academic experience in a fully supportive atmosphere.

-For mathematics and computer studies, two courses are offered beyond the two-year sequence in calculus.
+For mathematics and computer studies, courses are offered beyond the two-year sequence in calculus, affording students the opportunity to work with faculty to shape their advanced math studies.

-The history department offers courses in art history, economics, geography, government, history, philosophy, and religion, a diverse offering ensuring that students develop a global outlook.
+The history department weaves the intricate tapestry of humanity and asks students to confront essential questions about what's coming next through courses in art history, economics, geography, government, history, philosophy and religion, ensuring that students explore deeply while developing a global outlook.

 Upper School English is a four-year, integrated program based on the principle that reading and writing are complementary disciplines.
 All English courses emphasize core skills of critical thinking and creative self-expression.
 Students read literary works from a variety of periods, cultures, and genres, and they hone their interpretive skills through class discussion, analytical essays, dramatic performance, and other forms of response to the reading.
 Readings also provide models and ideas for personal essays, short fiction, poetry, drama, and other forms of creative writing.
 Through writing exercises in class, free-writing in a Writer’s Notebook, frequent revision, peer-editing, and one-on-one conferences with their teachers and with trained student-mentors in the PDS Writing Center, students gain practice with the writing process and strengthen their applied knowledge of grammar, usage, and style.